mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 ====

-The ZINB (Zero-Inflated Negative Binomial) method is used to determine which genes exhibit statistically significant variability in either the magnitude of insertion counts or local saturation, across multiple conditions.
+The ZINB (Zero-Inflated Negative Binomial) method is used to determine which genes exhibit *statistically significant variability across multiple conditions*, in either the magnitude of insertion counts or local saturation, agnostically (in any one condition compared to the others).
 Like :ref:`ANOVA <anova>`, the ZINB method takes a *combined_wig* file (which combines multiple datasets in one file) and a *samples_metadata* file (which describes which samples/replicates belong to which experimental conditions).